-Spiritual coaches work to address covid-19, other health disparities
+Peer coaches work to address covid-19, other health disparities in Baltimore

 Scott said she saw her church, Memorial Episcopal Church in Bolton Hill, as a natural place to launch the program.
 The church brought in the Episcopal Diocese of Maryland and the Union of Black Episcopalians to broaden the impact.

-In Maryland, Blacks make up a disproportionate 41 percent of the deaths from covid-19, the disease caused by the coronavirus.
-Baltimore City and Prince George’s County, with large Black populations, have some of the state’s highest rates of infection.
+In Maryland, Black people make up a disproportionate 41 percent of the deaths from covid-19, the disease the novel coronavirus causes.
+Baltimore City and Prince George’s County, with large Black populations, have some of the state’s highest infection rates.

 A recent study from Johns Hopkins University researchers offers further evidence that socioeconomic factors and geography have played a role during the pandemic.
 The researchers compared data from socioeconomically challenged Zip codes in seven states including Maryland to data from less burdened Zip codes and found the risk was far higher in challenged areas nearly across the board.

-The study, published in Frontiers of Public Health, surmised that communities comprised largely of racial minorities and economically challenged households were more likely to be exposed to the coronavirus because they have low-wage essential jobs, including in health care.
+The study, published in Frontiers of Public Health, surmised that communities composed largely of racial minorities and economically challenged households were more likely to be exposed to the coronavirus because they have low-wage essential jobs, including in health care.
 The workers also are more likely to live in overcrowded housing where it’s harder to keep a distance.

-Such results do not surprise Scott, who co-authored a 2003 article in Academic Emergency Medicine about how minorities tap medical care differently due to such factors as lack of access to care or insurance or strong relationships with doctors.
+Such results do not surprise Scott, who co-wrote a 2003 article in Academic Emergency Medicine about how minorities tap medical care differently because of such factors as lack of access to care or insurance or strong relationships with doctors.

-It’s a reason she became a coach herself through Wellcoaches, a health and wellness coach training business.
-She tapped her own relationship with Margaret Moore, the company founder and CEO, who agreed to provide trainers at no cost to Kindred Coaches.
+It’s a reason she became a coach through Wellcoaches, which trains health and wellness coaches.
+She tapped her relationship with Margaret Moore, the company founder and CEO, who agreed to provide trainers at no cost to Kindred Coaches.

 Moore had been moved by the social justice efforts around the country and already had been thinking about how she could help.
-She reached out to Wellcoaches’s Black coaches across the country to recruit for the Baltimore program.
+She reached out to Wellcoaches’ Black coaches across the country to recruit for the Baltimore program.

 “We trained 1,000 coaches a year,” Moore said.
 “We can scale.
 Baltimore will be the pilot, but we want to take this around the country.”

-She said the coaches know how to facilitate conversation where people “chose their own way; figure out what motivates them.”
+She said the coaches know how to facilitate conversations in which people choose “their own way; figure out what motivates them.”

 Moore considers obesity the biggest scourge, leading to diabetes, high blood pressure and other conditions.
 Coaches would work on “changing people’s mindsets and behaviors by helping them figure out why it’s important to make a change.”